 For years, the Board of Trustees warned that the demographic changes that created the surplus would also lead to the Fund's demise.
 As the baby boomers turn 65, leaving the workforce to retire, there will be fewer workers supporting more retirees.
 That increases the age dependency ratio.

 In 2010, the Obama tax cuts, reduced the OASDI payroll taxes by 2%, while extending the Bush tax cuts.
 In fact, that was the first year that income from payroll taxes was not enough to cover benefits.
 The fund only received $544 billion from payroll taxes but paid out $577 billion in benefits.
-However, its other income, from investments and taxes on the benefits, more than covered its costs.
-Nevertheless, the Trust Fund took out $2 billion from the General Fund.
+But its other income, from investments and taxes on the benefits, more than covered its costs.

-But it won't help with the long-term demographic changes mentioned earlier.
-The Trust projects that its $2.9 trillion in assets will be depleted by 2037.
-At that time, the payroll tax income will cover 79 percent of the annual benefits.
+The situation will only worsen with the long-term demographic changes mentioned earlier.
+The Trust projects that its $2.9 trillion in assets will be depleted by 2034.
+At that time, the payroll tax income will cover 79% of the annual benefits.

 Fixing Social Security

 Different proposals are being developed to restore solvency.
 They require either a decrease in benefits paid, an increase in taxes, or an increase in debt.
 Since the debt is already unsustainable, policymakers are forced to choose between a tax increase or a benefit decrease.
 As a result, Congress has not made any real changes to restore the solvency of the Social Security Trust Fund.